‘Don’t need lessons from failed state’: India criticises Pakistan’s remarks on Kashmir at UNHRC

 The Indian representative also remarked that incidents of violence against minority communities have taken place with impunity.
 “A “climate of fear” continues to drastically impact the daily lives of minorities,” he added.

-Earlier this week, UNHRC chief Michelle Bachelet had also spoken on the situation in Jammu and Kashmir, and had referred to restrictions on gatherings and frequent “communication blackouts” in the Union Territory.
+Earlier this week, United Nations Human Rights Commission chief Michelle Bachelet had also spoken on the situation in Jammu and Kashmir, and had referred to restrictions on gatherings and frequent “communication blackouts” in the Union Territory.

 In response, India had said that her remarks were unwarranted and did not reflect the ground reality.